Kubenz98/Burgers/readme.md

 ## Description
 Food order app, includes a few meals with optional additives, and a cart, where you can change amount of your ordered meal.
+Also includes a form validation at the end of the order.

 ## Tech Stack
 HTML, SCSS, Javascript, React, Webpack